awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 RtcRtpTransceiverInit.rollingBufferDurationSec = 0.2;
 RtcRtpTransceiverInit.rollingBufferBitratebps = 150 * 1024;
 ```

+By setting these up, applications can have better control over the amount of memory that the application consumes.
+However, note, if the allocation is too small and the network bad leading to multiple nacks, it can lead to choppy media / dropped frames.
+Hence, care must be taken while deciding on the values to ensure the parameters satisfy necessary performance requirements.

 ## Documentation
 All Public APIs are documented in our [Include.h](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/src/include/com/amazonaws/kinesis/video/webrtcclient/Include.h), we also generate a [Doxygen](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-c/) each commit for easier navigation.